 Christina Vaughn spent 18 years teaching high school math in Camden, the bulk of that time at Camden High School.
 In 2018 she left the school during a period of transition and downsizing for the district and now teaches in Philadelphia, but she still feels a deep connection to Camden and its kids.
 That’s why, earlier this year, she began volunteering her time with the Camden County Police Department’s Village Initiative after reading a news article about the initiative’s successful weekend curfew enforcement program.

-In just a few months’ time coming out on weekend night, she has seen the number of kids being found on the streets by officers decreasing to the point where there are no kids at all being found some nights.
+In just a few months’ time coming out on weekend nights, she has seen the number of kids being found on the streets by officers decreasing to the point where there are no kids at all being found some nights.

 “I think the word got out about it,” she says about why officers are locating fewer kids.
 “They should not be out there on the streets during those hours … it’s nothing but trouble.”